pep8speaks-org/pep8speaks/.github/CONTRIBUTING.md

 ### Run local server

-Use Python 3.6+ and pip3.
+You can use [`pyenv`](https://github.com/pyenv/pyenv) to manage Python versions easily.
+Use Python 3.8.x for this project.

 - Fork the repository.
 - Clone your fork.